 6. Share the second opinion with your original physician

-If your original physician is somehow offended by your seeking the second opinion, you have the wrong physician.
+If your original physician is somehow offended by your seeking a second opinion, you have the wrong physician.
 Otherwise, they may have their own opinion on what the second opinion physician provided which may spur deeper conversation or even new ideas.
 More heads are better than just one.

 Don't hesitate to get involved yourself.
 The best patients are informed ones.
 Asking the right questions and finding someone who can explain your choices in the simplest language can ensure you select the treatment plan that is most comfortable for you.
 Ultimately, it's never a bad idea to seek an additional expert opinion on your diagnosis.